Curse of Chucky

-Curse of Chucky sees a return to the franchise's source material, bringing back the straightforward horror elements found in the first Child's Play film, as well as Chucky's classic appearance.
-The film, which went into production in September 2012, is the first direct-to-video installment of the series.
-In the U.S., it premiered via VOD on September 24, 2013, followed by a DVD and Blu-ray Disc release on October 8, 2013.
+Curse of Chucky sees a return to the franchise's source material, bringing back the straightforward horror elements found in the first Child's Play film.
+In the United States, it premiered via VOD on September 24, 2013, followed by a DVD and Blu-ray Disc release on October 8, 2013.
+It received generally positive reviews from critics, with many considering it as an improvement over the previous two entries.
 The film was also turned into a scare zone for 2013's annual Halloween Horror Nights at Universal Studios Hollywood.
 Though Curse of Chucky was made with a direct-to-video release in mind, it was also seen theatrically in several countries, like Brazil.
 The film was followed by Cult of Chucky in 2017.